hultarn/puzzle-solver/README.md

 # Puzzle Solver Framework 2020

 ## Introduction
-Recursive puzzle solver for number and grid-based problems, such as Sudoku and Tectonic.
+Recursive puzzle solver for number and grid-based problems, such as *Sudoku* and *Tectonic*.
 The algorithm uses backpropagation to find a valid solution by comparing the new board to a set of predefined rules.

 ## Components
 The framwork consists of the following components.